getzlab/rnaseqc/README.md

                                         reference sequence.
 Reads with more than
                                         this number of mismatches are excluded
                                         from coverage metrics.
 Default: 6

-      --split-distance=[DISTANCE]       Set the minimum distance between aligned blocks of a read for the read to be counted as split.
-Default: 100 [bp]

       --offset=[OFFSET]                 Set the offset into the gene for the 3' and 5' windows in bias calculation.
 A